sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 | [Cannot Create an Account](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-cannot-create-an-account-error) |
 | [Wrong Password](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-wrong-password-error) |
 | [CD-ROM](https://github.com/Warren1001/MrLlamaSCStreamInfo/blob/master/ProjectD2ErrorsAndFixes.md#how-to-fix-cd-rom-error) |

-# How to Fix Armor.bin / Missing or Wrong Gateway / Patch Failed or Not Needed / Missing Resolution / Inventory Cut Off Error

-### The fixes here are for any error which comes from "PD2" being missing at the bottom left of the D2 main menu after you launch PD2.
-If your main menu only says "1.13" and not "PD2 1.13" then the two fixes here apply to you.

-### The reason this happens is because `ProjectDiablo.dll` fails to load.
-When this fails to load, Diablo 2 tries to automatically patch to 1.14d when the game loads.
-Since we are playing on a mod, we do not want this.
-Diablo 2 fails to update because its modded, which leaves the game in a corrupted state.
-### The way to determine the reason why your `ProjectDiablo.dll` fails to load is as follows:

-#### Check your `ProjectD2` folder inside your `Diablo II` folder.
-If `ProjectDiablo.dll` is there, then it's failing to load.
-If `ProjectDiablo.dll` is NOT there, that means your anti-virus is quarantining it.
-So far, Windows Defender, McAfee, and Bitdefender have also been known to quarantine the file.
-#### If the file is there, you are likely missing the redistributables.
-#### If your game worked previously but doesn't now and the file is missing, Windows Defender is catching something new they added which flags more than just `ProjectDiablo.dll` it seems.

-## If `ProjectDiablo.dll` is there:

-1. **You are missing the [x86 Redistributable](https://aka.ms/vs/16/release/vc_redist.x86.exe) needed.
-Install the Redistributable and restart your PC.**
-2. **Try installing outside of the Program Files folder or running the launcher in Administrator.**

-## If `ProjectDiablo.dll` is *NOT* there:

-1. **If the game worked before, PD2 team released a patch that Windows Defender now flags.
-Disable Windows Defender real-time scanning.**
-	1. Go to Start Menu > Settings > Update & Security > Windows Security.
-	2. Click on Virus & threat protection.
-	3. Under 'Protection history', find `ProjectDiablo.dll` and restore it and allow it.
-		- You will have to do this every time ProjectD2 updates most likely.
-	4. The BEST fix is to add your Diablo 2 folder to the Exclusions folder for Windows Defender after performing Step 3.
-This will ensure you do not have to do this fix every time PD2 updates.
-2. **If the game working before doesn't apply to you, start with Step 1. anyway.**
-3. **Check your own anti-virus for quarantines.
-Make sure you restore the `ProjectDiablo.dll` file similarly to how Step 1. describes.**
-	- For McAfee, the only way is to disable real-time scanning.
-You can do this by right-clicking the McAfee icon in your Windows taskbar, press the top option to open the app, click `PC Security` or whatever at the top, click `Real-time scanning` or whatever on the left, then click `Turn off` on the right to disable it.
-You will probably need to keep McAfee disabled while playing PD2.
-Enjoy the overzealous anti-virus.
-4. **You could just disable your anti-virus outright (real-time protection).
-This does not always work though which is why Step 3. is recommended.**

 # How to Fix "d2data.mpq is corrupt" Error